altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 ~Martha suppressed a smile, and realized, that was probably the only time he could easily go out in pubic~ ~Without being killed or becoming famous, that is~ 'M::No, wait...'
-`['They could just that tattoo brand Thing Felix had', 'he could wear a hat' => ~360 view of a namshub~,
+`['They could just do that tattoo brand thing Felix had', 'he could wear a hat' => ~360 view of a namshub~,
 ]
 `